phipsonlab/speckle/README.md

 ## Citation
 The propeller method has now been accepted for publicaton in *Bioinformatics*.
 Please use the following citation when using propeller: \
-Phipson, B, Sim, CB, Porrello, ER, Hewitt, AW, Powell, J, Oshlack, A (2022). propeller: testing for differences in cell type proportions in single cell data. *Bioinformatics*, accepted 22 August 2022.
+Belinda Phipson, Choon Boon Sim, Enzo R Porrello, Alex W Hewitt, Joseph Powell, Alicia Oshlack, propeller: testing for differences in cell type proportions in single cell data, Bioinformatics, 2022;, btac582, [https://doi.org/10.1093/bioinformatics/btac582](https://doi.org/10.1093/bioinformatics/btac582)

 The preprint is available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.11.28.470236v2.full).